Create a presentation in Keynote on Mac

 Create a presentation from a theme

-To open Keynote, click the Keynote icon in the Dock, Launchpad or the Applications folder.
+To open Keynote, click the Keynote icon in the Dock, Launchpad, or the Applications folder.

-If the theme chooser (shown below) doesn’t appear, click New Document in the bottom-left corner of the dialogue.
+If the theme chooser (shown below) doesn’t appear, click New Document in the bottom-left corner of the dialog.
 You can also choose File > New (from the File menu at the top of your screen).